benjaminocampo/navierstokes_mirror/docs/lab3/docs.md

 Therefore, it was compared along with *Shload* and our basic vectorization in linsolve.
 Remember that the three of them contain all the improvements in *advect* and *project* pointed out in the previous laboratory.
+We got the following conclusions:

+- Intel Optimization Manual (2.4.7) and Agner Fog Optimization Manual 3 (10.14):
+  - Gathers have been improved (./vectortest now tells gathers are better than single loads) (14.16.4)
+  - `fpmul` from 5 to 3 cycles
+  - `PCLMULQDQ` is one cycle
+- Also
+  - `fload2x4` is notably worse (~10ns) than `fload8` as expected
+  - `shload` is now not worth it, it is better just directly read from memory
+  - `stream` is now slower.
+(Note that reading and writing the same memory location is now **really** bad, and in haswell it seemed to be *"free"*)

-We were taken by surprise when stream was worse for the smallest cases (N = 128, 512, and 2048) but considerably better for the largest ones (N = 4096 and 8192).
-Note that reading and writing the same memory location is now **really** bad, and in haswell it seemed to be *"free"*.
-*Shload* was also worse than without it.
-It is better just to read directly from memory.
+We were taken by surprise when stream was worse for the smallest cases (N = 128, 512, and 2048) but considerably better for the largest ones (N = 4096 and 8192) *Shload* was also worse than without it.
 And the code without these approaches was the best one for the smaller cases but one of the worst for the largest ones.
 That was totally confusing.
 Which of them was the fastest one?
 Which could be used during the lab 3?